atulvarshneya/quantum-computing/blogs/Early Algorithms - 01 Deutsch-Jozsa Algorithm.md

 \end{equation*}
 $$

-Or, in a compact form, it can be written as the following.
-Lets call it "equation 3"
+Or, in a compact form, it can be written as the following. ("equation 3")

 $$\boxed{U_{f}\left( \ket{x}\ket{-} \right)\rightarrow\left(-1 \right)^{f\left( x \right)}\ket{x} \ket{-}}$$